amezmo/docs/api/environments/update-environment.md

 auto_deploy_branch_patterns | array | body | An array of of regular expressions to match a git branch. newrelic_license_key | string | body | [New Relic API key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/)

+When updating `newrelic_license_key`, the change takes effect on the next [deployment](/docs/api/deployments).
+Providing a `null` value disables the New Relic APM integration.
+When you provide your New Relic API key, Amezmo encrypts the value at rest.
+The value is decrypted upon instance creation and is stored in the `newrelic.ini` PHP configuration file.
+You may see the value by running `php --ri newrelic | grep newrelic.license`

 ## Code samples
 ```bash
 curl https://api.amezmo.com/v1/instances/{instanceId}/environments/production -X PATCH \